Belly (film): Reception

+Metacritic, which uses a weighted average, assigned the a score of 36 out of 100, based on 20 critics, indicating "generally unfavorable" reviews.

 Although it was generally praised for its highly stylized "noir-like" visual design and cinematography, it was criticized for what was seen as a weak plot.
 In Entertainment Weekly, Owen Gleiberman gave the film a negative review, criticizing Nas and DMX's performances as "nonacting" and finding it to weaken the contrast intended to exist between their characters.
 While praising Williams' framing, Gleiberman stated that he could "barely stage a coherent scene", accusing the director of glamorizing the violence as a "celebration of stone coldness as an end unto itself."

 The film has since developed a cult following.
 Clayton Purdom of The A.V.
 Club described Belly as a "far from a perfect film, but it radiates talent, both from Williams and the musicians he captured at their commercial and artistic peak."
 Khris Davenport of Complex doubled down on the film's legacy and influence, writing that Williams "blazed a trail in black cinema that some filmmakers are only just now starting to understand and build upon."

 Sequel

-A sequel starring The Game, Belly 2: Millionaire Boyz Club, was released in 2006.
-The film features no returning cast members nor does it have any connection to the previous film.
+A sequel starring The Game, Belly 2: Millionaire Boyz Club, was filmed in 2005.
+It was released in 2008 through Lionsgate and Jimmy Henchman's Czar Entertainment.
+The film was originally titled Millionaire Boyz Club, but when Czar Entertainment partnered with Lionsgate for distribution, Lionsgate, as they owned the rights to Belly, added the Belly 2 prefix for marketing purposes.
+The movie features no returning cast members and has no narrative connection to the original film.